5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 7and Elishama, and Beeliada, and Eliphelet.

-9Now the Philistines had come and made a raid in the valley of Rephaim.
+9Now the Philistines had come and made a raid in the Valley of Rephaim.

 10David inquired of God, saying, “Should I go up against the Philistines?
-Will you deliver them into my hand?”
+Will you give them into my hand?”
 And Yahweh said to him, “Go up, for I will give them into your hand.”

-14David inquired again of God, and God said to him, “Do not go up after them.
-Turn away from them, and come on them over against the mulberry trees.
+14And David inquired again of God, and God said to him, “Do not go directly up after them.
+Circle around behind them, and come against them in front of the balsam trees.

 17The fame of David went out into all lands, and Yahweh brought the fear of him on all nations.